emacthegreat/emacthegreat.github.com/_posts/2018-07-15-year-deep-with-meditations-on-tech.md

 ---
+layout: post
+category: articles
-title: A Year Deep with Meditations on Tech
+title: "A Year Deep with Meditations on Tech"
-layout: default
+tagline: "Most programming founders you hear about started when they were  11.
+I was just a competitive gamer."
+tags: [tech, meditations, articles, artificial, intelligence, stem]
+image: "ayeardeep.jpg"
 ---

 Well over a year ago I developed the idea for a tech site when I had left a job to pursue and education in programming.
 I decided to make it my side project and mapped out an outline for a year long plan- numbering the amount of meetings I wanted to set up and interviews I wanted to develop and publish from those relationships.